cormullion/juliamonomaster/website/index.md

 </table>
 ~~~

-You can see these in action in the following code fragment:[^width]
+You can see some of these in action in the following code fragment:[^width]

 ```
 julialang = true # (!= 0)